-Horowitz finds evidence FBI employee altered key document related to Carter Page surveillance: reports
+Horowitz finds evidence FBI employee altered key document related to surveillance of Trump adviser: reports

 DOJ OUTLINES SLEW OF STRZOK 'SECURITY VIOLATIONS'; FINDS THAT 'PARANOID' CASE AGENT POINTED OUT THAT STRZOK WAS SITTING ON WEINER LAPTOP

 It's unclear whether the confidential source in question was Steele or another individual.
 "Stu" was an apparent reference to Stuart Evans, then the DOJ's National Security Division deputy assistant attorney general.
-In one previously unearthed and since-unredacted text message, former FBI Special Agent Peter Strzok texted Lisa Page that he was "Currently fighting with Stu for this FISA" in late 2016.
+In one previously unearthed and since-unredacted text message, Strzok texted Page that he was "Currently fighting with Stu for this FISA" in late 2016.

 Horowitz told congressional lawmakers in an October letter that his investigation and ensuing report were nearing their conclusion.